harleypig/ado-pipeline-doc/README.md

 - If a parameter is missing required fields such as 'name' or 'type'.
 - If the output markdown file exists but lacks the necessary start or end comments.

+# For the above, explain that having one or the other comment, but not both, causes an error.
+Otherwise, the table is appended to the end of the file, AI!

 ## Requirements

 - Python 3.x